 When I first moved to LA people said “You have to choose either animation or commercials” or “It’s really hard”, and I’d say “blah blah blah, I don’t want to hear that”.

 Don’t let other people’s ideas get in your head because they don’t belong there.
 It will be what you decide is.

 Grey Deslisle-Griffin: When the pandemic struck I had to set up a home studio.
-And I really wanted to just quit everything and move to Oregon and wait it out instead!
+And I really wanted to just quit everything and relocate to Oregon and wait it out instead!
 I didn’t do that though.
 I went to Dee Bradley Baker’s website (iwanttobeavoiceactor.com) and I looked at the Home Recording section.
-I figured out what kind of mic I need, and what kind of interface, and I am NOT the kind of person that knows how to do any of that!
+It was important that I figured out what kind of mic I need, and what kind of interface, and I am NOT the kind of person that knows how to do any of that!

 Steve: And that brings up an important point.
 When you are investing in equipment, do your research!
-Sometimes the thing that you’re trying to save money on might be the thing that you book your first job on and it’ll pay for itself and make it worthwhile to get a better piece of equipment.
+Sometimes the thing that you’re trying to save money on might be the thing that you book your first job on.
+It’ll pay for itself and make it worthwhile to get a better piece of equipment.
 You don’t have to get the fanciest thing out there, but it’s worth doing your research on what works.